c1570/Connomore64/README.md

 * Runs almost all games just fine
   * Mayhem in Monsterland, Hawkeye, Armalyte, Katakis, R-Type, Bubble Bobble, Turrican, ...
 * Runs a good portion of demos (e.g., Layers)
-* Fastloaders should "just work" (certainly JiffyDOS does)
+* Fastloaders work just fine (tested with JiffyDOS and [Transwarp](https://www.c64-wiki.com/wiki/Transwarp))
 * User port hardware works (tested with WiC64)

 ### Missing Features
 * Only the CPU half of each C64 cycle is emulated, limiting potential compatibility with C64 expansion port cartridges.
-  * There is code for Phi low but RP2040s are not fast enough for that.
+  * There is code for Phi low but RP2040/RP2350s are not fast enough for that.
 * Expansion port firmware and hardware is not done (needs some thought)

 ## License